 Effect of foliar frequency on leaf length and leaf width of banana plantlets

 Results on leaf width and leaf length showed highly significant differences in types of fertilizers and spraying frequencies in both seasons at 6 weeks after planting.
 In 12 weeks after planting there were no significant differences types of fertilizers but there were highly significant differences in leaf width in season two (Table 3 and 4).
-The maximum leaf length and leaf width of banana plantlets were recorded under weekly frequency of sprayer compered to spray every 3 weeks at 6 and 12 weeks after planting in both seasons.
+The maximum leaf length and leaf width of banana plantlets were recorded under weekly frequency of sprayer compared to spray every 3 weeks at 6 and 12 weeks after planting in both seasons.

 Interaction between types of fertilizers and spraying frequencies of fertilizer showed highly significant differences of leaf length and leaf width of banana plantlets in both seasons at 6 and 12 weeks after planting (Table 3 and 4).
 This might be due to availability of nutrients in the plant effective on leaf vigor.
 This result corroborated the findings of Fageria et al. (2009) who reported that applied macronutrients on banana plants improved leaf area compared to control and Krishnamoorthy et al (2017) who found the application of micronutrients through soil and foliage resulted in maximum pseudo stem girth, pseudo stem height, numbers leave with maximum leaf area.